Finding & Working with Contractors | 37 views |

 WSIB (Workplace Safety and Insurance Board)

 WSIB is Ontario's mandatory workplace injury insurance that covers medical costs and lost wages if a worker gets hurt on your job site.
-In Ottawa, any contractor with employees must carry WSIB coverage - it's the law, not optional.
+In Ottawa, any contractor with employees must have WSIB coverage - it's the law, not optional.

 Liability Insurance